 DPhil (Oxford University)

-I am married and have twin daughters, aged 16.
-During my free time I particularly enjoy hiking, skiing (especially in my native Sweden), reading novels, visiting coffee shops, and sampling new exotic restaurants or cooking intricate meals together with my husband.
+I am married and have twin daughters, aged 17.
+During my free time, I particularly enjoy cycling, hiking, skiing (especially in my native Sweden), reading novels, visiting coffee shops, and sampling new exotic restaurants or cooking intricate meals together with my husband.

 My research interests are many and diverse, the results of my travels around the globe.
 I spent my formative years as a student at the Hebrew University in Jerusalem, studying Hebrew Bible and Ancient Semitic Languages.
 Immersion into a Hebrew and Arabic speaking environment made me interested in the philological aspects of Hebrew and comparative Semitics.
 Living in the Middle East gave me an interest in the Ancient Near East, its languages, cultures and politics, and how the Hebrew Bible fitted into this wider context.
 Studying in a Jewish environment fostered my interest in Medieval Jewish exegesis.
 Finally, just living and breathing in the air of Jerusalem made me aware of the many ways in which the Bible has been and can be understood, thus sparking my interest in exegesis and the history of hermeneutics.